 This “provoked” incident was not unique.
 Similar processes were used under the leadership of General Tanaka between the late 1920s and the invasion of the rest of China to try to justify Japanese expansionism in Asia.

-In China, this incident was known as the incident of 9.18, or Liutiaogou incident.
+In China, this incident was known as the incident of 9.18, or Li Tiao Gou incident.

 After the Russo-Japanese War (1904 – 1905), the Japanese Empire replaced the Russian Empire as the dominant power in Manchuria.
 The Japanese policy on China was confrontational throughout the 1930s.
-Until the establishment of the Imperial Headquarters in 1937, the Japanese Kantogun Army had some independence in Manchuria and northern China, both with respect to civilian government and military authority in Tokyo.
+Until the establishment of the Imperial Headquarters in 1937, the Japanese Kantogun Army had some independence in Manchuria and northern China, both concerning civilian government and military authority in Tokyo.

-At the time, Emperor Shōwa and his advisers wondered whether they should conquer China militarily, and establish a colonial-style power, or subjugate China economically.
-In addition, the Japanese government wanted to maintain the fragmentation of China, in order to be able to deal with the different Chinese factions, which were in open conflict with each other.
-For example, Japan intervened in the Jinan incident against the Kuomintang in its northern expedition in 1928 to prevent a unification of China.
+At the time, Emperor Shōwa and his advisers debated whether they should conquer China militarily and establish a colonial-style power, or subjugate China economically.
+The Japanese government wanted to maintain the fragmentation of China, enabling them to deal with the different Chinese factions, which were in open conflict with each other.
+For example, Japan’s intervention in the Jinan incident against the Kuomintang in its northern expedition in 1928 to prevent a unification of China.

 The Chinese strategy of the time followed a doctrine of non-resistance.
 The aggressive strategy of the relatively independent Japanese military authority in China, coupled with the Chinese government’s non-resistance strategy, was most likely the trigger for the Mukden incident.

 The goal of the young Japanese officers in Manchuria was to give a pretext justifying the Japanese military invasion and the replacement of the Chinese government in the region by a Japanese or puppet government.
-They chose to sabotage a section of railway near Liutiao Lake.
+They chose to sabotage a section of the railway near Liutaio Lake.

-This area did not even have an official name and was of no military significance for either side, but it was eight hundred meters from the Chinese garrison of Beidaying, stationed under the command of the young Marshal Zhang Xueliang.
-The plan was to see the explosion attract the attention of Chinese troops and then blame them for a pretext for a formal Japanese invasion.
+This area did not yet have an official name and was of no military significance for either side, but it was eight hundred meters from the Chinese garrison of Beidaying, stationed under the command of the young Marshal Zhang Xueliang.
+The plan was for the explosion to attract the attention of Chinese troops and then blame them for it as a pretext for a formal Japanese invasion.

-Also, in order to make the sabotage more convincing as a Chinese attack on a Japanese transport goal, and thus mask their intervention as a legitimate measure of protection of a railway of industrial and economic importance, the Japanese named Liutaogou site, or Liutiaoqiao, which means Liutiao Trench and Liutiao Bridge.
-However, in reality the site was only a section of the railway on a portion of flat land.
-Such a choice of location of the explosion was to allow for minimal damage (and therefore minimal repairs), in contrast to the consequences of choosing a real bridge.
+To make the sabotage look more convincing as a Chinese attack on a Japanese transport system and thus mask their intervention as a legitimate measure of protection of a railway of industrial and economic importance, the Japanese named it the Liutaogou site, or Liu Xiao Qiao, which means Liutaio Trench and Liutaio Bridge.
+In reality, the site was only a portion of the railway on a section of flat land.
+The location of the explosion allowed for minimal damage (and therefore minimal repairs), in contrast to the consequences of choosing a bridge.

-At approximately 10:20 pm, on September 18, the charge came off the hook.
+At approximately 10:20 pm, on September 18, the charge was detonated.
 The explosion was minor, and only a 1.5-meter section on one side of the track was damaged.
-In fact, a train from Changchun passed by the very site of the explosion without any problem and reached Mukden at 22:30.
+In fact, a train from Changchun passed over the very site of the explosion without any problem and reached Mukden at 22:30.

 Immediately after the explosion, the Japanese surrounded the nearby Chinese garrison and attacked the troops stationed there under the pretext that any Japanese property should be protected from the onslaught of Chinese troops.

 “There was no doubt that the Japanese government, faced with a fait accompli, was powerless.
 The prime minister explained to the ruler that he had ordered the Guandong army to return to its bases.
-For his part, the Minister of War, Minami, sent “a telegram to Mukden in which he approved the action […] but also wished that the case did not take another scale” 3. ”
+For his part, the Minister of War, Minami, sent “a telegram to Mukden in which he approved the action […] but also wished that the case did not take another scale”.

-The Guandong army activists decided to override it, and it was on their own initiative that they launched the Chanchun offensive on the 20th of the month, 3 triggering the invasion of Manchuria.
-The military had prevailed over the civil power, a situation that announced the growing pressure of the military on civilians during the 1930s (assassination of the Prime Minister in 1932, coup attempt of 26/02/1936), until the Second World War.
+The Guandong army activists decided to override it, and it was on their own initiative that they launched the Changchun offensive on the 20th of the month, triggering the invasion of Manchuria.
+The military had prevailed over civil power, a situation that announced growing pressure of the military on civilians during the 1930s (assassination of the Prime Minister in 1932, coup attempt of 26 February 1936), until the Second World War.

 The Japanese empire pursued its expansionist policy in China, triggering in 1937 the second Sino-Japanese War and in 1939 a failed attack on pro-Soviet Mongolia at the Battle of Khalkhin Gol.

-Various opinions still exist today about who actually dropped the bomb in Mukden.
-The exhibition dedicated to the September 18 Mukden incident, presented by the Chinese in the city, shows that the bomb was set off by the Japanese.
+Various opinions still exist today about who dropped the bomb in Mukden.
+An exhibition dedicated to the September 18 Mukden incident, presented by the Chinese in the city, indicates that the bomb was set off by the Japanese.
 The Yasukuni Shrine Museum in Tokyo, meanwhile, argues that the Chinese were responsible.
 The Columbia Encyclopedia states that the truth is unknown.
 That said, there are many indications that the Japanese Guandong Army was responsible.
-While most members of this army denied having laid the bomb, Major Hanaya confessed that the Japanese had made the plan well and dropped the bomb.
+While most members of this army denied having planted the bomb, Major Hanaya confessed that the Japanese had made the plan and dropped the bomb.

 The government of the People’s Republic of China declared September 18 “National Day of Humiliation”.
-The PRC government had opened a memorial in Shenyang that houses a historical exhibit on the Mukden Incident, inaugurated on September 18, 1991.
+The PRC government opened a memorial in Shenyang that houses a historical exhibit on the Mukden Incident, inaugurated on September 18 1991.

-The exhibition mixed some historical pieces, including posters and documents, with a dramatic educational re-enactment: of the event, of the Japanese occupation that followed, of the resistance of the Chinese partisans, and of the final liberation.
-The last room was dedicated to the reconciliation of Japan and China.
-Japanese Premier Ryūtarō Hashimoto visited the museum in 1997.
-It is one of the main tourist attractions of Shenyang City.
+The exhibition mixes some historical pieces, including posters and documents, with a dramatic educational re-enactment of the event including the Japanese occupation that followed, the resistance of the Chinese partisans, and the final liberation.
+The last room is dedicated to the reconciliation of Japan and China.
+Japanese Premier Ryūtarō Hashimoto visited the museum in 1997and it is one of the main tourist attractions of Shenyang City.